Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 </p>

 - Click “Add Raster”
-- Select your floorplan image
+- Select your floor plan image
 - The image should be displayed in the Georeferencer window

 <p align="center">
 <img src="/images/tutorial/georeferenced_plan.png" width="400">
 </p>

-The next step is to select a point on the floorplan image, and tell QGIS where that point is placed in the world
+The next step is to select a point on the floor plan image, and tell QGIS where that point is placed in the world

 - In the Georeferencer window, ensure the “Add Point” tool is selected, and left click the first point to be referenced (a corner is usually a good choice)
 - When the *Enter map coordinates* window appears, click the “From map canvas” button